Trewilga: Village history

 A village was gazetted in 1889.
 The village was originally known as Mingelo.
 A school opened in January 1892.
 The post office was renamed Trewiliga in 1905, and the school in 1912.
 However, the village itself was not officially renamed Trewilga, until 1913, in time for the opening of its new railway station in 1914.
 Some land was sold to the west of the original village, just east of the new railway station.
+There was a siding there that was used for the loading of bagged wheat.

 A cemetery was dedicated to the north-west of the village.
 The village's Anglican church was erected in 1925.
 The village had a hotel, known as the Mingelo Hotel, in 1905, and opposite it was a racecourse, the venue for occasional horse racing events.
 The hotel burned to the ground in a fire in 1909 and its licence was subsequently cancelled; it was not rebuilt.
 At its peak, the village probably had about forty houses.

 By 1926, Trewilga's days as a mining village seemed to be over and it was described as "just a small place consisting of a Post and Telegraph Office, a few private residences and a tennis court, Public School, Hall, and English Church".

 The school was destroyed by fire on 5th February 1951.
 Trewilga railway station closed in 1974 and its post office closed in 1976.
 The Village of Trewilga ceased to exist officially, in 1979, when its name was discontinued by the Geographical Names Board of N.S.W.

 Surrounding area

 During the First World War, an estate known as 'Harvey Park', three miles from Trewilga railway station—in the neighbouring County of Kennedy—was sub-divided into 22 farms as part of the Soldier Settlement program.

-Some of the men placed on the soldiers settlement had lost limbs as the result of wounds in battle but, after receiving artificial limbs, worked their farms themselves.
+Some of the men placed on the soldier settlement farms had lost limbs as the result of wounds in battle but, after receiving artificial limbs, worked their farms themselves.
 The new farms were not viable and many soldier settlers walked off their land, thereby forfeiting both the land and the cost of any improvements they had made.